 Through the engagement of many people the following projects have already been realized in our community center on the island of Lesvos:

 All offers in the center are of course free for every visitor.
-For the café, the shisha lounge, the carpentry, the tailor, the barber and the boutique we introduced a local currency called the “swisscross-drachma”.
+For some services like the café, the shisha lounge, the tailor, the barber, the shop or the boutique, we introduced a local currency called the “swisscross-drachma”.
 Every visitor gets a few drachma from the “bank” per day and can spend it for the different offers.
 With that, we want to give the people a feeling of normality and self-determination in their environment which is often fully determined by others.

 The barber shop is located right behind the cinema.
 With simple machines and scissors, the skilled barbers and coiffeurs manage to give people from the camps stylish haircuts and a fresh look.